Hornbill-Docs/hdoc-guide/hdoc-guide/hdocbook/markdown.md

 ### Bulleted List

-You can create a bulleted list using either `-` or `*` followed by a space at the start of each item, only use one or the other, stick to that throughout the entire article:
+You can create a bulleted list using either `-` or `*` followed by a space at the start of each item.
+Choose one, then stick to that throughout the entire article:

 ```md
 * The first item